 It’s true!!
 It’s actually possible to walk even more on a super busy 10-hour (or even 12-hour) shift.
 Since you’ll be walking so much, make sure you have good shoes, and some folks even recommend having pain medicine to handle soreness.

 Their motto is “Work Hard.
 Have Fun.
-Make History”, so no one should be surprised that it’s going to be hard work.
+Make History”, so no one should be surprised that it will be hard work.

 “Amazon welcomes you in with a bowl full of bandaids, and Biofreeze, and some Advil,” says Shay Martinez-Machen from 2 Moms and a Trailer.